koltyakov/sppull/README.md

 - `recursive` - to pull all files and folders recursively [boolean, optional, default: `true`]
 - `ignoreEmptyFolders` - to ignore local creation of SharePoint empty folders [boolean, optional, default: `true`]
 - `foderStructureOnly` - to ignore files, recreate only folders' structure [boolean, optional, default: `false`]
-- `excludeObjects` - array of files and folders relative paths within the `spRootFolder` to exclude from download process, [array of strings, optional]
 - `strictObjects` - array of files and folders relative paths within the `spRootFolder` to proceed explicitly, [array of strings, optional]
 - `camlCondition` - SharePoint CAML conditions to use [string, optional]
 - `spDocLibUrl` - SharePoint document library URL [string, mandatory with `camlCondition`]